 Even though the detection range of all devices is beyond 1300 m (the range of the 50-mm lens models nears the 2000 m mark), one can expect to identify the game at a distance up to 500 m.
 This also depends on the model of the device and the size of the observed animal.
 The advantage of the thermal imaging devices is in their versatility – you can use them during the day and during the night in all weather conditions.
 Night vision devices perform poorly in rain or fog, but this isn't the case with thermal vision.
 These devices perform best when it is cold outside as the temperature difference between the environment and the warm objects makes for better contrast.

-The pixel pitch of all devices is 17 µm while the refresh rate is 50 Hz.
+The pixel pitch of all Helion thermal monoculars is 17 µm while the refresh rate is 50 Hz.
 The high refresh rate makes for a smoothly running image, allowing the device to be used not only statically but also dynamically.
 Observing moving objects is not an issue as with some older devices with a low refresh rate.
 Each Helion is equipped with a 'Display off' function which can be used to quickly turn off the screen when the animals are closing by.

-An IPS7 battery is supplied – when fully charged, expect up to 7 hours of operation time.
+An IPS7 battery is supplied with Helion 2 XP50 – when fully charged, expect up to 7 hours of operation time.
 Having a removable battery is a huge advantage – most devices made by the competition still feature an integrated, non-removable battery.
 With Helion, you can always carry an extra battery with you.
 If one of them dies, you can replace it with a new one in a matter of seconds.
 A much better solution than having to carry a clumsy power bank.

 Helion monoculars are compatible with Pulsar's Stream Vision application which can be installed on a smartphone (iOS or Android).
 The app allows the image seen through the monocular to be projected to the phone in real time.
 You can view and share photos and videos, update the device and manipulate some of the device's settings.